manununhez/purrfect-pics/README.md

   and [Pexels](https://www.pexels.com/).
 In particular, Pexels API is [rate-limited](https://www.pexels.com/api/documentation/#guidelines), in case of errors for this, a new API key will be necessary to be generated.
-- Not persisted in DB or preferences because this API has dynamic and frequently updated data.
+- Localdata persistence of favorite cats only.
+Responses from API are not cached because these are dynamic and frequently updated data.
 On the other hand, Coil image lib does use disk and memory cache to smooth image loading.
 - KtfmtFormat plugin applied for code formatting.
 - There is a known issue with the splash screen not showing on Android 12.
 A temporary